The most exciting fintech startups you should watch this year

 Each year, we see all kinds of fresh innovations that come from the tech industry.
 This year has brought some remarkable fintech startups in the game, and we can see a steady evolution.
 But this also comes with a lot of regulatory policies that are approved and sometimes can reduce the speed of progress.

 The fintech startups industry reached in 2018 a funding of $ 32.6 billion at the end of the Q3.
 This year could be one of the biggest ones for top fintech companies that are about to reach the unicorn status, going more than $1 billion valuations.
-In this article created by our team at TMS, we will explore more about this in the upcoming article.
+In this article created by our team at TMS, we will explore more about this.

 What are fintech startups?